-Hindu marriages: HC ruling upsets settled law
+Hindu marriages: HC ruling upsets settled lawby Anil Malhotra

+THE recent judgement of the Bombay High Court setting aside the parallel proceedings for divorce of the Family Court, Pune, and upholding a divorce decree passed by the Court of Oakland, State of Michigan, USA, dissolving a Hindu marriage on the principle of breakdown, has evoked a new stream of thought with which this writer differs.
+The verdict, Kashmira Kale vs. Kishore Kumar Mohan Kale, 2011 (1) Hindu Law Reporter (HLR), 333, lending sanctity to a US Divorce decree in preference to proceedings under the Hindu Marriage Act between the same parties upsets the settled law.
 The parties married in Mumbai in 2005 according to Hindu rites lived in the US and intermittently visited Mumbai and Pune.
 In September 2008, the wife filed divorce proceedings in the US whose jurisdiction was challenged by the husband in the US.
 Simultaneously, in October 2008, the husband filed a divorce petition in the Pune Family Court, claiming it to be the competent forum for adjudication of their dispute.
 The husband did not pursue the wife’s divorce petition in the US any further and in January 2009, the US court dissolved the marriage and divided the assets of the parties.

 However, the Pune Family Court in September 2009 held that it still had the jurisdiction to try the husband’s petition for divorce in India.
 In appeal, the Bombay High Court set aside the Family Court order and upheld the US divorce decree dissolving the Hindu marriage.